beauchdj/Project/nextjs_folder/README.md

 ## 1. Accessing the git branch, installing npm dependencies and running the nextjs server without docker-postgres running

-- Ensure you have npm installed in terminal run: `npm -v` otherwise install npm by installing[nodejs](https://nodejs.org/en/download)
+- Ensure you have npm installed in terminal run: `npm -v` otherwise install npm by installing [nodejs](https://nodejs.org/en/download)
 - Open your terminal and in the Projects git repo or folder checkout to gavins_branch `git checkout gavins_branch`
 - There should be a folder named nextjs_folder, in your terminal change directory to **docker-nextjs-template**
 - Run the command `npm i` npm dependencies should install and subsequently you should be able to run npm should return that packages have been added